The Investors Guide to Real Estate Notes

-In short, a note is simply an IOU – an agreement between a borrower and lender.
-Real Estate notes – also known as promissory notes, mortgage notes, or just notes – are effectively IOUs that use a piece of real estate as collateral for the loan.
+In short, a note is simply an IOU – an agreement between a borrower and lender where the borrower agree to repay the lender under the terms laid out in the note.
+Real Estate notes in particular are IOUs that use a piece of real estate as collateral for the loan.

 There are, in fact, two parts to every real estate note: a promissory note and a lien.
-The note is a contract between borrower and lender and contains the terms of the loan.
-The lien (usually a mortgage deed or deed of trust) is a separate instrument recorded in the county land records against the title to a piece of real estate.
-The lien must be settled if the loan is foreclosed.
+The promissory note contains the terms of the loan.
+The lien (usually a mortgage deed or deed of trust) is a separate instrument that is recorded in the county land records against the title to a piece of real estate.

 The Promissory Note